 Our expert teamster drivers are well equipped with the necessary experience, caution and tact necessary to safely deliver your freight.
 We are union workers supporting union job sites.
 We can accommodate all of your shipping needs in a quick and efficient manner.

 Long Island and New York City both have unpredictable and unstable terrain.
 New York City especially has an additional set of challenging circumstances to navigate.
 Because of this, they can be dangerous if not equipped with the air ride suspension found in each of our trucks.
-This equipment will allow them to avoid the damage that can be imposed by the obstructions found on the road.
+This equipment will allow our drivers to avoid the damage that can be imposed by the obstructions found on the road.

 What Is Air Ride Suspension?